It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

 How do you check for warrants in Michigan?

 It can be challenging to determine if you have a warrant.
-If you check your criminal history with the Michigan State Police, information regarding an outstanding warrant might be contained in that record.
-Otherwise, your lawyer might have to directly check with police departments or courts to get warrant information.
+If you check your criminal history with the Michigan State Police, that record might contain information regarding an outstanding warrant.
+Otherwise, your lawyer might have to check directly with police departments or courts to get warrant information.

 How do you get a warrant lifted in Michigan?